canonical/uss-tableflip/doc/upstream_release_process.md

 can disregard these local failures.
 (We will create a tag later in the process which fixes this issue.)

-Push the branch up for review and create a pull request.
+Push the branch up for review and create a pull request against main.
 We will use that PR for some documentation on things that have been tested.

 ## Fill in launchpad bug highlights
 Now that your PR is up and ready for review, go back to the launchpad bug you created and fill in the highlights.
 There's no real formula for this other than a bulleted list of the 5-ish most noteworthy changes this release.
 Generally this won't include testing or simple bug fixes.